 I was a kid who suffered a lot, I am the son of Dona Maria Conceição da Silva and José Carlos.
 My father was a major criminal in the region in the 80’s, and my mother ran away with me in my belly at the age of 24 for fear that I will follow the same path as him.

-She raised me with a lot of suffering, with the same husband until I was 9, an alcoholic but hardworking guy.
+She raised me with a lot of suffering, with the same husband until I was 9.
+He was an alcoholic but hardworking guy.

-When I was 9 years old my mother came to find a new relationship, but unfortunately I lived a day with my mother alone in this new story, when I got home I saw a moving truck, I got in and my mother was already taking everything out of there inside to go to a new house.
+When I was 9 years old my mother found a new relationship, but unfortunately there wasn’t a place in this new story for me.
+When I got home one day, I saw a moving truck outside of the house.
+My mother was us on to her new life.

-I lived on the street from the age of 9 to 12, my mother was weak, she had no impulse to keep me there with her.
-First day on the street it was very punk, very scared, it was very sad, I cried a lot in the first days, walking aimlessly.
+I was thrown on the street where I lived from the age of 9 to 12.
+The first day on the street was scary.
+I was very sad and I remember I cried a lot in the first days, walking aimlessly.

-I learned to be very light, in the sense of being smart, the favela already grows with this instinct to turn around, before I was 10 years old I was already used to that situation, São Paulo is very crazy.
+I learned to be very “light” or ligero, in the sense of being smart.
+The favela teaches you that kind of instinct.
+São Paulo is very crazy, but before I was 10 years old I was already used to that situation,

 Solidarity of the insane

-When I was 12 years old, I was adopted by Dona Dalva, a businesswoman here in the neighborhood, I lived with my godmother a little before the adoption but it was a difficult time, my godmother had 10 children in the yard, I was one more, then she talked to Dona Dalva.
+When I was 12 years old, I was adopted by Dona Dalva, a businesswoman here in the neighborhood, I lived with my godmother a little before the adoption but it was a difficult time.
+My godmother had 10 children in her care and I was one more.
+So she talked to Dona Dalva.

-When I was 16, the guy threw my mother on the street, already with his second child and I saw my mother passing by on the other side asking for things, donations, with my brothers on the side.
+When I was 16, my mother’s new husband threw her on the street.
+By then she had his second child with him.
+I saw my mother passing by on the other side asking for money with my brothers at her side.

-I asked Dona Dalva to help her, to meet the need, to be on her side, to raise my brothers … and this adoptive mother of mine said that the best choice she made was to have me as her son, you know?
+I told Dona Dalva that I wanted to help her.
+That I needed to be on her side and to help raise my brothers like she had done with me.
 Nobody would do that, nobody would leave everything to go back to live with my mother, I took it and went back to live with her.
+When I left this adoptive mother of mine said that the best choice she made was to have me as her son.

-My adolescence was late, I was independent, when my stepfather took over I was ’19’, I lived alone, I was a radio host and after many fights, today this is my life, it is donated to others.
+My teenage years were better, I was independent, when my stepfather took over I was 19 and I lived alone.
+I was working as a radio host and I started competing.

-This has been a revolution in the neighborhood, all I went through was a way I saw helping others, along with some peripheral friends who managed to graduate.
+Jiu-jitsu has sparked a revolution in the neighborhood.
+Everything I went through was a way I saw helping others, along with some peripheral friends who managed to graduate.